KageJittai/lets-trade-5e/README.md

 ## Known issues

-- Player is allowed to open trade menu even if no other players are online.
+- Player can open the trade window when no other players are online.
-- Sheets where player only have observer permissions might show trade icons.
+- Player might see trade icons on sheets without owner permissions.
-- Lack of support for trading with unclaimed player character.
+- Lack of support for trading with unclaimed player characters.